How do I know if my integration is functioning?

 Integration Health

 You can easily get an overview of which of your Integrations are not healthy by viewing the Telemetry Dashboard or Telemetry Monitoring.
-This gives you a concise overview of any integrations which are unhealthy - or in other words, Integrations which have not generated events recently:
+This gives you a concise overview of any integrations which are unhealthy - or in other words, Integrations where the Samurai platform has not seen events over specific time periods:

 Telemetry Monitoring Notifications

 Samurai will send email notifications to registered application users if no events are seen for an integration over 24hrs.
-You can opt-in to receive notifications by raising a request via the Samurai MDR application or during MDR onboarding.
+You can opt-in to receive notifications by submitting a ticket in the Samurai MDR portal or during MDR onboarding.

 Managing Integration Health